 Is This Program Right for You?

 Institute d'Etudes Politiques de Lille (Sciences Po Lille) has a wide curriculum of courses for students interested in Political Science and International Relations.
-Most courses are offered in French, with a few offered in English and other languages.
+Courses are available both in English, in French with other study abroad students, and in French with French students.
 One intensive French course is also available for students who speak French as a second language.
 Studying abroad in Lille is an ideal environment for adventuresome students wanting to enroll directly at a French university in a rigorous academic environment, while achieving fluency in French language.

-AU students must have a minimum of four semesters of college-level French and six are suggested.
-Students should anticipate taking most of the coursework instructed in French.
-You have the opportunity to take any of the courses offered at Sicences Po Lille and can choose from an array of subjects in European Studies, Political Science and Public Administration, and International Relations.
+While students with no background in French can take French as a foreign language as well as a full complement of course work in English, it is recommended for AU students with interest in taking their courses in French to have a minimum of four semesters of college-level French.
+You have the opportunity to take any of the courses offered at Sciences Po Lille and can choose from an array of subjects in European Studies, Political Science and Public Administration, and International Relations.
 Courses taught in English are listed as "en Anglais."

 Prior to the commencement of courses, IEP offers a Séminaire d'Integration to orient students on the French academic system and teaching methodologies.
 Intensive French language training is also included, to prepare students for immersion into the French language over the course of the semester.
 The Séminaire d'Integration is normally two weeks before courses begin.

-Students have the option of taking one French language support course during the semester, held in cooperation with another local university.
-This course can be taken for credit or without credit.
+Students have the option of taking one French language support course during the semester.

 Certificat d'Etudes Politiques